 - a.
-A center is not permitted to revisit an AC's determination that an applicant meets the Essential Admission Requirements (EAR) and is qualified for Job Corps, even if the center disagrees with the AC's determination of the applicant's qualification(s) except in the following limited circumstance. - 1.
-The center receives new information that: - (a) Was not reasonably available to the AC at the time the applicant's qualifications were established; and - (b) Indicates that the applicant offered enrollment may no longer meet one of the EAR. - b.
+A center is not permitted to revisit an AC's determination that an applicant meets the eligibility requirements and is eligible for Job Corps, even if the center disagrees with the AC's determination of the applicant's eligibility qualification(s), except in the following limited circumstance. - 1.
+The center receives new information that: - (a) Was not reasonably available to the AC at the time the applicant's eligibility qualifications were established; and - (b) Indicates that the applicant offered enrollment may no longer meet one of the eligibility requirements. - b.
 Apart from the circumstance described in 1.a above, the center may review the information in the applicant's file, such as on the Job Corps Health Questionnaire (ETA 653), the accompanying documentation that is medically related to the information on the questionnaire, or that the applicant has otherwise voluntarily disclosed, to determine the health needs of the applicant and/or to determine whether the applicant has a disability, mental health, or medical condition that likely poses a significant risk of substantial harm to the health or safety of the individual or others.